deu2/deu2.github.io/README.md

-# deu2.github.io
+# deuellian.github.io
-The personal website of the Irradiant Owl!
+The personal website of the Irradiant Prophet!